Your guide to duck shooting season in the UK

 What should I use to shoot a duck?

-Most hunters will use a 12-gauge shotgun for waterfowl.
+Most hunters use a 12-gauge shotgun for waterfowl hunting.
 A size 3 shot is considered the most effective ammunition against ducks; these have larger pellets to help bring down larger birds.

 Can you shoot ducks on a Sunday?

 No, killing any wild bird on a Sunday in the UK is illegal.
-This includes Christmas Day for Scotland, and in Northern Ireland, you can’t shoot wild birds at nighttime.
+This includes Christmas Day for Scotland, and in Northern Ireland, you can’t shoot wild birds at night.

 Can you shoot a mandarin duck?